ryukaishen/ai-berekley-hackathon-26-practice-Homesense-100vibecode/app/README.md

 # StandWise / ReEntry / StandUnited

-**An AI-powered early warning system for families of elderly patients with chronic conditions — built to detect the decline before it becomes a hospitalization.**
+**An AI-powered early warning system for families of elderly patients with chronic condition: built to detect the decline before it becomes a hospitalization.**

 > *My grandmother has diabetes, cardiovascular disease, and a stent.
 She was readmitted to
 > the hospital repeatedly, not because her treatment was wrong, but because no one detected
 > the early warning signs at home before the next crisis.
 When she finally got a caretaker,
 > she became happier, more active, and her readmissions dropped.
 One person showing up
 > changed everything.
-I built this because most families can't afford that person —
+I built this because most families can't afford that person,
 > but everyone deserves that signal.*

 ---